IACR/conference-template/README.md

 Using the [program committee creation form](https://www.iacr.org/cryptodb/pc/), you will generate your comm.json, which replaces the json/sample_comm.json.
 You should check that the program committee is visible on callforpapers.php.

 ## Changing Contact Info
 In json/metadata.json, you can add the names of the general and program chair(s).
 These will then appear on multiple pages across the site.
+You will also need to update the contact email addresses on the contact page.

 ## Changing the nav.php as Additional Pages are Added
 As you add additional pages to your website, you will need to update the includes/nav.php to show the pages in the navigation menu.
 When you first clone the site, the only pages that are visible in the nav are index.php, callforpapers.php, sponsors.php, and contact.php.